PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation: Conclusion

 \section{Conclusion}

 In this paper, we presented an adversarial contrastive learning-based Physics-Informed Temporal Network for cuffless blood pressure estimation.
 Specifically, we introduced a temporal block within Physics-informed neural networks to extract intraperodic physiological features for temporal modeling.
 Additionally, we implemented adversarial training combined with contrastive learning to augment physiological time series data.
-Extensive experiments conducted on multimodal signals from the graphene-HGCPT, ring-CPT, and Blumio datasets, demonstrated the superior effectiveness of our framework.
-In future work, we plan to apply the proposed framework to other medical applications.
+Extensive experiments conducted on multimodal signals from the graphene-HGCPT, ring-CPT, and Blumio datasets, have demonstrated the superior effectiveness of our framework.
+In the future, we will apply the proposed framework to other medical applications, such as blood sugar monitoring.